JetBrains/kotlin-web-site/docs/topics/serialization.md

 As a result, you get a string containing the state of this object in the JSON format: `{"a": 42, "b": "str"}`

-> You can also serialize object collections, such as lists, in a single call.
+> You can also serialize object collections, such as lists, in a single call:
 >
 > ```kotlin
 > val dataList = listOf(Data(42, "str"), Data(12, "test"))
 > val jsonList = Json.encodeToString(dataList)
 > ```
+>
 {type="note"}

 3. Use the `decodeFromString()` function to deserialize an object from JSON: